22 Things to Do in Yangshuo

 The most popular mountain to hike is the TV Tower mountain located near West Street.
 It gives a great view of the West Street area along the Li River.
 No ticket is required to enter the mountain, but the tower management at the peak of the mountain may charge 5 RMB for entry to the highest point.

 Husband Mountain (or Xianggong Shan) also gives an incredible view of the Li River.
-This mountain requires a fee for entry, though, and can be a little crowded in peak seasons.
+This mountain requires a fee for entry, though, and can be a little crowded during peak seasons.

 10. Explore Caves

 The erosion of the limestone in the area has left behind many incredible caves.
-The larger caves require an entrance fee and will be lit (but with colourful, unnatural lighting, which can very disappointing).
+The larger and more touristy caves require an entrance fee and will be lit (but with colorful, unnatural lighting, which can very disappointing).
 Most of Yangshuo’s caves are located in the Shi Li Hua Lang scenic area (connected to the Yu Long River Scenic Area).

-Butterfly Springs Cave- nice-looking cave that leads upward and out of the cave across a suspended bridge to the springs.
+Butterfly Springs Cave: a nice-looking cave that leads upward and out of the cave across a suspended bridge to the springs.

 11. Moon Hill